 To date, the hall has been popular with a wide variety of community groups that host: musical events, fiddle contra dances, celebrations, meetings, craft fairs, political events, dog and sport clubs.
 With good acoustics, the hall has been gaining a solid reputation as a musical venue.

-Stolen Church and Manse
+Church and Church Hall

 The greenspace offers 2 acres of grass that has been popular with dog and sport clubs and is used for overflow parking during big events.